You are here

 Uniform minimum standards for financial accounting and reporting.
 They govern the form and content of the financial statements of an entity.
 GAAP encompass the conventions, rules, and procedures necessary to define accepted accounting practice at a particular time.
 They include not only broad guidelines of general application but also detailed practices and procedures.

-A fund classification used to account for most typical governmental functions.
-The acquisition, use, and balance of the state's resources and related current liabilities, unless required to be accounted for in proprietary funds or fiduciary funds, are accounted for in this classification of funds.
-There are five types of governmental funds: General Fund, Special Revenue funds, Capital Projects funds, Debt Service funds and Permanent funds.
+Used to account for most typical governmental functions.
+The acquisition, use, and balances of the state’s expendable financial resources and the related current liabilities (except those accounted for in proprietary funds), are accounted for through governmental funds.
+Governmental funds have a budget orientation using the current financial resources measurement focus and the modified accrual basis of accounting.
+There are five types of governmental funds: general fund, special revenue funds, debt service funds, capital projects funds, and permanent funds.

 Grant